Vyral/base-template/_posts/2018-07-13-your-mid-year-market-update-for-bigfork-and-the-surrounding-areas.md

 {% include youtube.html %}

-<p style="text-align: center;">Your current market conditions for Bigfork and the surrounding lakeside communities is ready for you.</p>
+<p style="text-align: center;">Your current market conditions for Bigfork and the surrounding lakeside communities are ready for you.</p>

 I recently sat down and looked at the current market conditions around Bigfork during a Facebook Live event.
 Our mid-year waterfront market report revealed some interesting things that I wanted to share with those of you that may have missed it.